armbian/documentation/docs/build-framework/switches/index.md

 | [Performance](performance.md) | ccache, tmpfs, parallelism and native-armhf acceleration |
 | [Patching](patching.md) | Round-tripping patches and build-debug switches |
 | [Diagnostics](diagnostics.md) | Build logs and debug output |

+## Deprecated and renamed switches

+Switches are occasionally renamed.
+When that happens the old name keeps working, so existing build configuration files and command lines do not break:

+- Set the **old name** only, and the build forwards its value to the new name and prints a deprecation warning — move to the new name when convenient.
+- Set **both** names, and the **new name wins**; the old one is ignored, again with a warning.

+Prefer the current name for new configurations.
+This backward-compatible aliasing covers scalar switches (a single `PARAM=value`), not list/array parameters.

+!!! tip "Saw a 'Deprecated switch' warning?"
+    It means a switch you passed has been renamed.
+The build still honours it for now, but update your config or command line to the name the warning points to.